MooersLab/latextips/README.md

 [Overleaf.com](https://www.overleaf.com/) provides free accounts.
 I used a free account for about a year.
-Then I wanted to do some collaborative writing, and I needed more disk space for some larger book projects that had bulky image files.
+Then I wanted to do some collaborative writing and needed more disk space for larger book projects with bulky image files.
 I then bought a license.

 The [documentation about LaTeX](https://www.overleaf.com/learn) on the Overleaf website is excellent.
 It is the first place you should go to when starting out.

-Each of your writing project will be accessible from your multiple devices.
+Each of your writing projects will be accessible from your multiple devices.
 Each writing project is listed on the landing page for your account.
 Each writing project has a unique URL that you can use to directly access the writing project from a browser bookmark, an index.html file, inside a IThoughtsX mindmap, or in an org file.